Stabilization of a two-dimensional quantum electron solid in perpendicular magnetic fields

 In summary, we have found that perpendicular magnetic fields promote the double-threshold $V$-$I$ characteristics in the insulating regime in the ultra-clean two-valley two-dimensional electron system in SiGe/Si/SiGe quantum wells.
 The double-threshold behavior arises at an order of magnitude lower voltages and considerably higher electron densities compared to the zero-field case so that the corresponding filling factor at high magnetic fields is equal to $\nu\approx0.27$.
 This observation indicates the perpendicular-magnetic-field stabilization of the quantum electron solid, which is consistent with theoretical predictions.
 Further in-depth theoretical consideration of the effects is needed.

 The ISSP group was supported by the RF State Task.
-The NTU group acknowledges support by the Ministry of Science and Technology, Taiwan (Project No.\ 112-2218-E-002-024-MBK).
+The NTU group acknowledges support by the Ministry of Science and Technology, Taiwan (Project No.\ NSTC 113-2634-F-A49-008).
 S.V.K. was supported by NSF Grant No.\ 1904024.